benjaminjorq/openweather-etl-pipeline/README.md

 - **Observability:** Failure alerting via Airflow callbacks (Slack/Email integrations)
 - **Config:** Validation of the `cities.yaml` file to ensure configuration integrity and consistency.
-- **Advanced Testing:** Incorporation of fixtures in Pytest to improve coverage and isolate test scenarios.
 - **Storage Optimization:** Migration of the Silver layer from CSV to columnar format (Parquet) for improved performance and efficiency.
 - **Scalability:** Deployment in cloud environments (AWS/GCP) and adaptation to distributed processing with Apache Spark.
+- **CI/CD (Continuous Integration):** Implementation of GitHub Actions workflows to automate unit test execution (pytest) and validations on every push or pull request.